 Opioids most commonly treat severe pain, as well as chronic coughing or diarrhea.
 These medications work by attaching opioid receptors on nerve cells throughout the body, including passages throughout the brain, spinal cord, gut, and more.
 This works to inhibit pain throughout the body and relax your muscles as well as your cognitive functions.

 - hydrocodone (Vicodin)

-Opioids can come with tremendous side effects if taken incorrectly and can increasingly worsen dementia symptoms or even cause these symptoms.
+Opioids can come with tremendous side effects if taken incorrectly and can cause or increasingly worsen dementia symptoms.
 Common side effects can include sedation, dizziness, nausea, physical dependence, tolerance, and respiratory depression.
-Specifically, impacts on dizziness, sedation, and respiratory depression can worsen your or a loved one’s dementia symptoms drastically.
+Specifically, impacts on dizziness, sedation and respiratory depression can worsen your or a loved one’s dementia symptoms drastically.

 Safer alternatives to opioid medications include over-the-counter medications such as Tylenol and Aspirin.
-If you need a stronger dosage, you can contact your doctor regarding steroids or another action plan to stop the use of opioids and switch to other remedies.
+If you need a stronger dosage, contact your doctor regarding another action plan to stop the use of opioids and switch to other remedies.